 Bhringaraj.
 The false daisy or bhringaraj will darken hair and keep it from becoming white early, according to some reports.
 The juice of the leaves is boiled in coconut oil or sesame oil and massaged into the hair.

-Bhringaraj leaves can be purchased at many reputable online retailers and are available in oil form.
+Bhringaraj leaves are available in oil form.

 Indian gooseberry.
 Also called amla, this is an herbal supplement recognized for reversing premature graying by promoting pigmentation.
 Its effectiveness is believed to be because the gooseberry is rich in antioxidants and anti-aging properties.

 Amla is available as a fruit in Indian grocery stores.
-It can also be found, as a powder or supplement, available online or in a traditional health food store.
+It can also be found, as a powder or supplement, available online or in a traditional health food stores.
 The powder can be mixed with coconut oil and applied directly to the scalp.

 Black tea.
 Black tea can make hair darker, shinier and softer.
 It can be used by steeping 3 to 5 tea bags in 2 cups of boiling water, cooling and adding to clean, wet hair.
 Tea can also be mixed with conditioner, left in the hair for 1 hour, and then rinsed out.